lixuliu/UnpaywallPDFDownloader/README.md

 ### ❌ Please do not:

-- Sell or package the code or map “as-is”
+- Sell or package the code “as-is”
-- Repost the ZIP or map as a paid download
+- Repost the ZIP as a paid download
 - Remove author attribution from outputs

 For major commercial use or partnership discussions, please contact: lixu@verdemetrix.com